-Part of that is saying “NO”.
-“No” to new projects, “no”to further explorations, “no” to new ideas.
+Part of that is saying “NO” when I think that they have enough to graduate.
+“No” to new projects, “no” to further explorations, “no” to ideas for new experiments.
 All of that goes against the grain of my scientific soul.
 But, I have to do it nonetheless, as my main duty is to my students.
 It would be really easy to keep them for longer that they have to; after all, more data usually means more papers.
-But I cannot bring myself to do that.
+But I cannot bring myself to do that; it would be incredibly selfish of me.
 So it is a kind of paradox.
 I look after them by being the proverbial “bad guy”.

 This is an acquired trait (don’t write me an email, I don’t mean it like that!).
 I have been incredibly lucky to have had great advisors who trained me well.
 Here’s the example of my doctoral advisor, as seen in the post below.
-He told me once “…if you have never called me and SOB, I am not doing my job.”
+He told me once: “…if you have never called me an SOB, I am not doing my job.”

-I KNOW that I have been called an SOB by some of my students.
+I KNOW that I have been called an SOB and worse, by some of my students.
 I just hope that it was called that for the right reasons… (:-)

 Note: I originally published the post below in April 2012.
 Enjoy!